SAGA: Detecting Security Vulnerabilities Using Static Aspect Analysis: Evaluation

 \section{Evaluation}

-We implemented \aspectTool in \python 3.9.6; the \aspectLg parser and lexer code was generated using ANTLR 4.11.0.
+We have implemented \aspectTool in \python 3.9.6; the \aspectLg parser and lexer code was generated using ANTLR 4.11.0.
 In this section, we report our results on the evaluation of the implementation of our approach.
-To ensure \aspectTool can be used by developers to prevent security vulnerabilities in \python projects, we evaluate its ability to detect as many vulnerabilities as possible while reporting the fewest possible false alarms.
-We also assess whether \aspectTool is fast enough to be applied to large projects.
+To ensure \aspectTool can be used by developers to prevent security vulnerabilities in \python projects, we evaluate its ability to detect as many vulnerabilities as possible while reporting as few false alarms as possible.
+We also assess the efficiency of \aspectTool in detecting security vulnerabilities.
 To summarize, we investigate the following research questions (RQs): \begin{enumerate}[RQ1:] \item What is the effectiveness of \aspectTool in detecting security vulnerabilities, compared to baseline tools?
-We answer this RQ in two steps, to reflect the two settings with which the baseline tools can be run: \begin{enumerate}[RQ{1}.1:] \item What is the effectiveness of \aspectTool in detecting security vulnerabilities compared to baseline tools, \emph{when the latter do no use any additional information}? \item What is the effectiveness of \aspectTool in detecting security vulnerabilities compared to baseline tools, \emph{when the latter use custom rules}? \end{enumerate} \item What is the efficiency of \aspectTool in detecting security vulnerabilities, compared to baseline tools? \end{enumerate}
+We answer this RQ in two steps, to reflect the two settings with which the baseline tools can be run: \begin{enumerate}[RQ{1}.1:] \item What is the effectiveness of \aspectTool in detecting security vulnerabilities compared to baseline tools, \emph{when the latter do not use any additional information}? \item What is the effectiveness of \aspectTool in detecting security vulnerabilities compared to baseline tools, \emph{when the latter use custom rules}? \end{enumerate} \item What is the efficiency of \aspectTool in detecting security vulnerabilities, compared to baseline tools? \end{enumerate}